 The 1968 Tet Offensive drove home the need for heavier security police weaponry.
 Thus the air base defense arsenal acquired the M-67 90mm recoilless rifle, the M-29 81-mm mortar, the M-72 66-mm high-explosive antitank (HEAT) rocket, and the M-2 .50-caliber heavy-barrel machinegun.
 This ordnance helped the security police to deal with VC/NVA forces fighting from prepared/overrun positions or from armored vehicles.
 The chance to do so did not come however, and the new weapons joined the rocket launchers in H&I fire.
 The M-2 machineguns and M-29 mortar also took part in combat operations, the mortar being widely used for illumination.
-On the other hand, there is no documented combat employment of the recoilless rifle or the HEAT rocket after Tet 1968.51 mount.
-With these units bolted to their beds, two 21⁄2-ton trucks parked every night in revetted positions at either end of the main runway.
+On the other hand, there is no documented combat employment of the recoilless rifle or the HEAT rocket after Tet 1968.51

+Another class of weapons consisted of those informally secured or locally made by the security police at certain bases.
+At Tan Son Nhut two gun units were thus obtained, each made up of four M-55 .50-caliber machineguns and a M-45C armored mount.
+With these units bolted to their beds, two $2\frac{1}{2}$ -ton trucks parked every night in revetted positions at either end of the main runway.
 At Bien Hoa, Phan Rang, and Phu Cat, security police came by several GAU-2B/A 7.62-mm miniguns (the kind of fast-firing machineguns found in AC-47 and AC-119 gunships).
-Mounted-on jeeps or XM-706 armored cars, the miniguns supplied H&I fire and served as mobile weapons for reaction force.
+Mountedon jeeps or XM-706 armored cars, the miniguns supplied H&I fire and served as mobile weapons for reaction force.